Internet safety

 Internet safety, also known as online safety, cyber safety, and e-safety, refers to policies, practices and processes that reduce harms to people that are enabled by the misuse of the Internet.
 This misuse is due to the ease of which information is documented and spread online.
 Private information may be put at risk if safety measures are not properly put in place.
 Harm can also be done through uploaded media, which may contain inappropriate content or targeted attacks.
 Governments, and organizations have expressed concerns about the safety of children, teenagers and the elderly using the Internet.
 Many businesses and organizations have been faced with cybercrime and cyberattacks, including Internet fraud, which have resulted in negative impacts including to finances, customer security, and client trust.
 Internet security measures and trust and safety teams are part of efforts to improve Internet safety.

-Information security

-Sensitive information such as personal information and identity, and passwords are often associated with personal property and privacy and may present security concerns if leaked.
-Unauthorized access and unsafe use of private information may result in consequences such as identity theft.